jerabaul29/OpenMetBuoy-v2021a/development_environment/setup_platformio_environment/Instructions.md

 # Step Platformio development environment

-The aim of this file is to guide you for setting up a development instrument that is similar to the one I used when developing the code.
+The aim of this file is to guide you for setting up a development instrument that is similar to the one I used when developing the code for the "firmware rewrite", based on PlatformIO.
 In all the following, I assume Ubuntu 20.04LTS (more recent Ubuntu LTS will likely work in the same way).
 I strongly recommend you to use an Ubuntu LTS, if not, you are on your own!

 ## Installing visual studio code (VSC)